 The Masochism Tango: Sam and Diane go through this late in Season 2, beginning in the final sequence of "Fortunes and Men's Weights" and culminating in their big breakup in the season finale.

 Also played withsix ways to Sunday with Carla and John Allen Hill.
 By day, they insult each other (and try their hardest to one-up each other's insults) on a seemingly regular basis.
 By night...

 Here, the only thing that would keep the Carla/Hill relationship from being the trope played straight is that it's emphasized that they mutually love their insult-fests—and the more caustic, the better.

-Maybe Magic, Maybe Mundane: An episode involved a guy who wanted to be a priest, who was having cold feet one day before being ordered, who managed to touch an old piano in the bar that has been out of order by years.
-The piano worked!
+Maybe Magic, Maybe Mundane: One episode involves a guy who wants to be a priest, who is having cold feet one day before being ordained, who manages to touch an old piano in the bar that has been out of order by years.
+The piano works!
 Cloudcuckoolander Coach even says: "I canít believe it."
-All the cast convinced the guy that it must be a signal that he was special and he must become a priest.
-He agrees and left the bar.
-When all comment the miracle, Coach says he repaired the piano a week ago.
+All the cast convince the guy that it must be a signal that he is special and he must become a priest.
+He agrees and leaves the bar.
+When all comment on the miracle, Coach says he repaired the piano a week ago.
 When they ask him why he said ďI canít believe itĒ if he knew the piano was working, he answered that all those years he left the piano broke without any further thought, but just a week ago he felt the irrepressible urge to repair the piano, before it was too late.

 Meet Cute: How Diane meets Sam.
 She finds herself being recruited into a phone brush-off to a jilted ex-lover of Sam's.
 Trouble is, Sam is rinsing his mouth, and can only mime the instructions—which leads an exasperated Diane to finally "explain" that "He had to go to mime class!"